slTunerOptions

 Examples

-interface that sets the rate conversion method to the Tustin method with prewarping at a frequency of 10 rad/s.
+Create an option set for an slTuner interface that sets the rate conversion method to the Tustin method with prewarping at a frequency of 10 rad/s.

 options = slTunerOptions('RateConversionMethod','prewarp',...
 'PreWarpFreq',10);

-Alternatively, use dot notation to set the values of options
+Alternatively, use dot notation to set the values of options.

 options = slTunerOptions;